aacer0/boost_unipd/content/people/bortolato-gabriele/index.md

 #external_link: https://example.org
 ---

 Gabriele is a PhD student at the University of Padua (2023-2026).
-As a member of the CMS collaboration, he does fancy things related to firmware programming.
+Member of the CMS collaboration, he works on topics related to firmware programming, such as machine learning algorithms for the next CMS Level-1 Trigger upgrade.